bhumii-ka/Deimos_task1/README.md

   ```
   sudo apt-get install ros-noetic-urdf ros-noetic-xacro
   ```
-  Used in mapping the world and visualising it
+  Used in mapping the world, visualising it and saving and launching the map
   ```
-  sudo apt-get install ros-noetic-map-server ros-noetic-gmapping ros-noetic-rviz
+  sudo apt-get install ros-noetic-slam-gmapping ros-noetic-map-server ros-noetic-rviz
   ```
   Used for navigation
   ```